AppleisTasty/iOSDevelopment/Qow Review/Past Exams.md

-4. Describe the typical recipe for porcessing Graph Algorithms using MapReduce
+4. Describe the typical recipe for porcessing Graph Algorithms using MapReduce.